wp-plugins/microblog-poster/readme.txt

 **linkedin.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/linkedinhelp "Linkedin help with screenshots.")

-    1. Please go at this Url https://www.linkedin.com/secure/developer and click on 'Add New Application'.
+    1. Browse to this Url https://www.linkedin.com/secure/developer
+    and click on 'Add New Application'.

     2. Fill in the required informations.